 What should an operating agreement include?

-The information you include in your operating agreement or bylaws depends on your specific business and state requirements; however, it generally includes details about ownership, operations, management and financing.
+The information you include in your operating agreement or bylaws depends on your business’s and state’s specific requirements.
+However, an operating agreement generally includes ownership, operations, management and financing details.

-An operating agreement can also include any other items that you feel are necessary to the operations and protection of rights to the business and its owners.
+An operating agreement can also include other items you feel are necessary to business operations and the protection of the business’s and owners’ rights.

 Does every business need an operating agreement?

-Depending on the type of business you have (LLC, S corporation, C corporation) and the state you live in, you may be legally required to file an operating agreement.
-For example, any LLC conducting business in California, Delaware, Maine, Missouri or New York is required by law to file an LLC operating agreement.
+Depending on your business type (LLC, S corporation, C corporation) and state, you may be legally required to file an operating agreement.
+For example, any LLC conducting business in California, Delaware, Maine, Missouri or New York must file an LLC operating agreement.
 Although LLCs in the other 45 states aren’t legally required to have an operating agreement, it is highly recommended.

-Similarly, corporations (S corps and C corps) are not legally required by any state to have an operating agreement, but experts advise owners of these businesses to create and execute their version of an operating agreement, called bylaws.
+Similarly, corporations (S corps and C corps) are not legally required by any state to have an operating agreement.
+Still, experts advise owners of these businesses to create and execute their version of an operating agreement, called bylaws.